fluxio/flux-sdk-js/docs/tutorial/Chapter-5.md

 ## <a id="writing-values-to-a-cell"></a> Writing Values to a Cell

 We're going to add a new section to the app that allows your user to write values to a cell by adjusting a number slider.
-Insert the following snippet into index.html after the left column div, which creates a new range slider (with the help of jQuery) and list to select a cell that will be written to:
+Insert the following snippet into `index.html` after the left column div, which creates a new range slider (with the help of jQuery) and list to select a cell that will be written to:

+{% label %}index.html{% endlabel %}
 ```html
 <!-- right column -->
 <div class='column'>